Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 For instance, when a farming supply store in Idaho purchases items like seeds, fertilizer, or farming tools from a wholesaler to sell in their store, by having a resale certificate, the store owner won’t pay sales tax on these transactions.
 When a home gardener purchases these supplies, the retailer will charge sales tax to the customer based on the full price of the items.
 Then, typically, at the end of the month, the store owner takes all of the money collected as state sales taxes and sends them to the Idaho State Tax Commission.

-Note that the sales tax exemption is only intended to be used for tangible personal property that will be resold and not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.
+Note that the sales tax exemption is only intended for tangible personal property that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 How To Fill Out the Idaho Sales Tax Resale Certificate (Form ST-101)